Node.js Async Iterators: for await...of, Streams, and Backpressure

 Pipeline with Async Generators

-You can compose async generators into transformation pipelines.
+Once a source speaks the async iteration protocol, generators can be composed into transformation pipelines.
 Each generator takes an async iterable as input and yields transformed values:

 async function* map(source, fn) {